vichasselmann/vichasselmann.github.io/_games/95_revolution.markdown

 ---

-[Conflict 0: Revolution](https://play.google.com/store/apps/details?id=net.blackriverstudios.revolution){:target="_blank"} is a 2D + 3D turn based strategy game.
-It tells the story of a civil war in the country of Navaha, and the revolutionary army that tries to take over the government.
+Conflict 0 : Revolution [Android](https://play.google.com/store/apps/details?id=net.blackriverstudios.revolution){:target="_blank"} / [iOS](https://itunes.apple.com/us/app/conflict-0-revolution/id1447898701){:target="_blank"} is a 2D + 3D turn based strategy game.
+The corrupt government of Navaha shamelessly built a wall between the elite and the rest of the population - this was the final motivation necessary to start the revolution.
+Join forces with the Sovereigns to march into the capital and remove the corruption by its roots.
+Take arms, capture enemy war robots and set Navaha free!

 <p style="text-align:center"><iframe width="560" height="315" src="https://www.youtube.com/embed/HHGelXFHeIA" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe></p>